zid-wm/zid-api/README.md

 ## Contributing

 Contributions are always welcome and encouraged.
-Changes should be made on a personal fork of the repository, and a pull request to `master` should be opened.
+Changes should be made on a personal fork of the repository, and a pull request to `main` should be opened.

-Certain checks are run on all pull requests to the `master` branch.
+Certain checks are run on all pull requests to the `main` branch.
 All pull requests must meet the following
 requirements:

 - No merge conflicts